-Phase I: First 4 weeks of therapy (typically begins 3-4 weeks after surgery)
+Phase I: First 4 weeks of therapy (typically begins 2-4 weeks after surgery)

-- Sling use: Wear sling for 3-4 weeks.
-May discontinue use gradually between weeks 3 and 4 from date of surgery.
+- Sling use: Wear sling for 2-4 weeks.
+May discontinue use gradually between weeks 2 and 4 from date of surgery.
 Patients may remove sling while sitting and resting in chair with arm resting on pillow.
-For most patients, sling will be discontinued by the start of physical therapy - Passive Range of Motion: Gently increase PROM of shoulder - o Forward flexion: Limit initially to 90 degrees - o External rotation: Limit initially to 30 degrees external rotation in scapular plane- do not stress anterior joint capsule see (below) - o Internal rotation: Passive IR to tolerance - Pendulum exercises permitted - May progress PROM as pain allows - o Teach patient to perform with use of non-operative arm (FF90, ER30) - Active Assisted Range of Motion (AAROM): - May begin once PROM adequate - o Perform in the scapular plane: Forward flexion, elevation, and ER - Precautions: - Protect subscapularis repair - Avoid shoulder extension while standing or while laying down (use pillow as needed) - No excessive shoulder motion behind back; no sudden/quick movements, especially into internal/external rotation - Avoid weight bearing through arm/hand.
-No repetitive lifting >5lbs - Active range of motion (AROM) of elbow/wrist/hand permitted - May progress to active distal extremity exercises to strengthen as appropriate. - o Avoid long arm motions (combined elbow extension and shoulder motions) - Frequent cryotherapy for symptom management - Patient education for posture, positioning and joint protection strategies
+For most patients, sling will be discontinued by the start of physical therapy - Passive Range of Motion: Gently increase PROM of shoulder - o Forward flexion: Limit initially to 90 degrees - o External rotation: Limit initially to 30 degrees external rotation in scapular plane- do not stress anterior joint capsule see (below) - o Internal rotation: Gently and to tolerance - o Pendulum exercises permitted - o May progress PROM as motion / stiffness allows - o Teach patient to perform with use of non-operative arm (FF90, ER30) - Active Assisted Range of Motion (AAROM): - o May begin once PROM adequate - o Perform in the scapular plane: Forward flexion, elevation, and ER - Precautions: - Protect against dislocation: Do not force motion; avoid distraction (lifting self out of chair, reaching out and pulling with force) - o May weight bearing as tolerated.
+No repetitive lifting >5lbs - Active range of motion (AROM) of elbow/wrist/hand permitted - o May progress to active distal extremity exercises to strengthen as appropriate. - o Avoid long arm motions (combined elbow extension and shoulder motions) - Frequent cryotherapy for symptom management - Patient education for posture, positioning and joint protection strategies